anthonyeden/ProPresenter-Stage-Display-Python/README.md

 This program has been designed to run on small devices such as the Raspberry Pi.

-# How to setup - general instructions
+# Installation - General Instructions (non-Raspberry Pi)

 1. Download the [software](https://github.com/anthonyeden/ProPresenter-Stage-Display-Python/archive/master.zip)
 2. Install Python2